 P97H92

-Earlier this week it was confirmed that Donald Trump would be visiting the UK on a second state visit.
+It was confirmed last week that Donald Trump will be visiting the UK on a second state visit.
 This event and the response to it confirm the unique and complicated place that America holds in the British political psyche.

 No other modern elected politician has been granted a second state visit, meaning that in some ways this is a unique privilege.
 Yet it has been organised for a time when Parliament is not sitting, meaning that it is impossible for Trump to address Parliament.